rt-net/sciurus17_ros/sciurus17_examples/README.md

 *Execute face tracking and ball tracking simultaneously*

-Launch nodes with below commands for face tracking with the head camera and for ball tracking with the chest camera.
+Launch nodes with following commands for face tracking with the head camera and for ball tracking with the chest camera.

 ```sh